-As no other member of the Linley family played the violin it is assumed that the young composer learnt his skill from John Richards who was a prominent soloist and orchestral leader in Bath during the 1750s and 1760s.
+As no other member of the Linley family played the violin it is assumed that the young composer learnt his skill from David Richards who was a prominent soloist and orchestral leader in Bath at that time.

 The earliest known concert in which Linley played in was announced in Boddely’s Bath Journal of 25th July 1763, in which the following appeared, “For the Benefit of Mr. Linley.
 At Loggan’s Room at the Hot Wells on the 29th Inst.
 Will be perform’d A Concert of Vocal and Instrumental Music.
 The Vocal Parts by Mr. Linley, Mr. Higgins and Master Linley.
 The First Violin by Mr Richards of Bath.
 End of the 1st Act a Concerto on the Violin by Master Linley, a child of seven years old.
 End of the 2nd Act an Elegy of Jackson’s by Mr. and Master Linley and Mr. Higgins”.

 In the same year the seven year old Linley commenced musical studies with William Boyce – lessons that were to continue over the next five years.